SindreKjelsrud/kjelsrud.dev/content/en_resume.md

 _1. semester of 2023_

 > As a leader my responsibilities were to mostly do administrative tasks, convene meetings, acquire new customers & members, and delegate assignments to the other members.
-> During my leadership we aquired two more members & two new clients, and successfully hosted an Capture The Flag event.
+> During my leadership we aquired two more members & three new clients, and successfully hosted an Capture The Flag event.

 ---